Mmarzex/kubelab/README.md

 ```
 kubelab-ssh-keygen.sh
 ```
- - Copy the ssh public key this outptus, and add it to your Digital Ocean account (Security tab)
+ - Copy the ssh public key this outptus, and add it to your DigitalOcean account (Security tab)

 ## Launch cluster nodes

 The cluster nodes are where kubernetes runs, and are seperate from the kubelab controller.

- - Login to your Digital Ocean account.
+ - Login to your DigitalOcean account.
  - Create 3 or however many droplets using **Ubuntu 18.04**.
  - 2GB of ram is recommended mimimum.
  - Use private networking.